airavata-courses/CloudElves/README.md

 1. Thanks to [Isuru Ranawaka](https://github.com/isururanawaka) for continuous support throughout the deployment process

-2. Also thanks to [Shubam Mohapatra](https://github.com/shubhpatr) from team scapsulators for help with custos deployment.
+2. Thanks to [Shubam Mohapatra](https://github.com/shubhpatr) from team scapsulators for help with custos deployment.

+3. Thanks to [GowthamChowta](https://github.com/GowthamChowta) from team terra for Kubernetes cluster deployment using rancher.

-3. All source deployment files are from [Source Custos Repository](https://github.com/apache/airavata-custos.git)
+4. All deployment files are from [Source Custos Repository](https://github.com/apache/airavata-custos.git)

+5. Setting up vault on kuberntes - [devopskube](https://devopscube.com/vault-in-kubernetes/)